-- Roll out each ball on a lightly floured surface into a ⅛ inch thick circle about 9 inches in diameter, keeping the other balls in the fridge until you are ready for them.
+- Roll out each ball on a floured surface into a ⅛ inch thick circle about 9 inches in diameter, keeping the other balls in the fridge until you are ready for them.
 Make sure to use enough flour to prevent sticking.

 - Spread a thin layer of cream cheese on the circle, sprinkle evenly with sugar.